bytepath/vuetoon/readme.md

 ###### Bytepath consists of two main modules
 - ***Keyframer***
 **A framework for building keyframed animations in your Javascript Apps**
+	- **Simple to write** Animations are represented using an array of simple Javascript functions that you already know how to write.
+Anything you can do in javascript, you can do here.

-	- Simple to write- just say where you want to start, and where you want to end up, and let bytepath handle the hard work
+	- **No thinking required** Bytepath provides a handy tween object that will handle the hard part of transitioning from one frame to the next.
+All you need to know is where you want your animation to start, and where you want it to end up.
+Bytepath handles the hard work for you so you can focus on the creative process

-	- Reusable - Animations are self contained objects that can be tested in isolation or shared with the world
+	- **Reusable** Animations are self contained objects that can be tested in isolation or shared with the world

-	- Modular Playback - Animation playback can be easily tied to whatever you want, but out of the box, bytepath provides adapters for
+	- **Reactive Playback** Animation playback is as simple as providing a number to the :keyframe prop of your animation components.
+Whatever frame is provided is what will be rendered on the screen.
+Create interactive animations by connecting the :keyframe prop to one of bytepaths provided Timer classes.
+Out of the box, bytepath provides adapters for
 			Clock: A Stopwatch that pings at a set interval
 			Scroll:  Ties playback to page scroll making your animations play at the speed that the user scrolls with their finger,mousewheel, etc
+If these timer components aren't what you are looking for, Bytepath makes it super simple to create a custom adapter to fit your use case.

 - ***Transformer***
 **A framework for building component based vector graphics**
 	- **Use tools that artists already know how to use -** Art assets are built using tools artists are already familiar with such as Adobe Illustrator, Inkscape, and Affinity Designer.

 	- **Reactive**: Instantly Scale, Rotate, Translate, and Skew on screen graphics by modifying prop values.
 Art assets will automatically redraw after any change of position

 	- **Reusable -** Art assets are single file VueJS components allowing you to easily re-use assets in future projects or package them up and share them with the world

 	- **VueJS For Graphics** Use the exact same skills you use to make websites to make interactive graphical interfaces that blow your customers away.
-Anything you can do in vue, you can do here (slots, $emit, props, mixins, etc)
+Anything you can do in vue, you can do here (slots, $emit, Mouse/Keyboard Events, props, mixins, etc)

 # Installation